CA Institute General Charter

 CA Institute Staff Charter

-CA Institute courses ensure that:
+CA Institute ensures that:

 1 The contracts of all staff are governed by local labor laws and by national contracts where these apply.